robertorcosta/azure-docs.pt-br/articles/databox-online/azure-stack-edge-gpu-deploy-virtual-machine-powershell.md

 ```powershell
 $publicIp = Get-AzureRmPublicIpAddress -Name <Public IP> -ResourceGroupName <Resource group name>
 ```
-The public IP in this case will be the same as the private IP that you passed during virtual network interface creation.-->
+The public IP in this case is the same as the private IP that you passed during the virtual network interface creation.-->

-## <a name="manage-vm"></a>Gerenciar VM
+## <a name="manage-the-vm"></a>Gerenciar a VM

-A seção a seguir descreve algumas das operações comuns em toda a VM que você criará em seu dispositivo Azure Stack Edge pro.
+As seções a seguir descrevem algumas das operações comuns que você pode criar em seu dispositivo Azure Stack Edge pro.

 ### <a name="list-vms-running-on-the-device"></a>Listar VMs em execução no dispositivo

-Para retornar uma lista de todas as VMs em execução no dispositivo Azure Stack Edge pro, execute o comando a seguir.
+Para retornar uma lista de todas as VMs em execução no dispositivo Azure Stack Edge, execute este comando:

 `Get-AzureRmVM -ResourceGroupName <String> -Name <String>`